watem-sedem/watem-sedem/docs/input.rst

 -1 in the :ref:`parcel map <prcmap>`) gets the id of the segment where it belongs too.
 Every segment has a unique (integer) id.

-In the figure below, an example of a river segment map with five segments is given.
+In the figure below, an example of a river segment map with seven segments is given.
 All pixels which are no river pixels get value 0.

 .. figure:: _static/png/riversegment.png